The Structured Products Law Review: Editors' Preface

-Given its unique ability to tailor investments to investor preferences, the structured product industry continues to grow at an impressive pace, and it is estimated that the size of outstanding structured products around the world has increased to over US$3 trillion in 2020.
+Given its unique ability to tailor investments to investor preferences, the structured product industry continues to grow at an impressive pace, and it is estimated that the size of outstanding structured products around the world has increased to over US$3 trillion in 2021.
 Technology plays an increasingly important role as the structured product market continues to grow in terms of issuance volume, innovation and broadening distribution channels.
 Recent examples include the growing popularity of online distribution platforms that provide an open marketplace for structured product issuers and distributors with a focus on streamlining the offering process to increase efficiency and transparency, the development of blockchain technology to facilitate securities clearing and settlement, and the use of large volumes of data from non-traditional sources, such as social media, to assess investors' financial needs and to design investment strategies.
 In recent years, not only have market participants embraced the rise of fintech by integrating new technology into offerings and issuances of structured products, securities regulators are also exploring the possibility of adopting new technology in structured product regulation.
 In Japan, online-based procedures have been permitted since November 2018 as a new know-your-customer (KYC) process to complement traditional face-to-face or mail-based KYC procedures.
 The US Securities and Exchange Commission (SEC) also has explored the use of big data in enforcement actions.
 In one recent example, the SEC used for the first time a coding technique against a broker-dealer that allows regulators to analyse data across an entire trading platform to identify potential unsuitable sales to a particular class of investors.
 The financial industry has historically been an early adopter of new technologies.
-With the onset of the remote working environment in many jurisdictions due to covid-19, the industry saw a continued investor demand for structured products and the technology was available to deliver structured products to those investors notwithstanding the dramatic decrease in in-person interactions.
+With the onset of the remote working environment in many jurisdictions due to covid-19, the industry saw a continued investor demand for structured products throughout 2020 and 2021 and the technology was available to deliver structured products to those investors notwithstanding the dramatic decrease in in-person interactions.
 There is no doubt that technological development will continue to have a profound impact on structured products markets across all jurisdictions.

 The Structured Products Law Review is designed to provide an overview of recent changes and developments in legal and regulatory issues regarding structured products markets.
-It would not have come together without the participation of a group of top lawyers and law firms from seven jurisdictions around the world.
+It would not have come together without the participation of a group of top lawyers and law firms from eight jurisdictions around the world.
 We hope that you find this book a useful tool in navigating the ever-changing legal and regulatory landscape in a fast-growing industry.

-Finally, we would like to thank our counsel, Vidal Vanhoof, and other colleagues for their contributions in editing this book and the team at Law Business Research for their patience and efforts in compiling this second edition.
+Finally, we would like to thank our counsel, Vidal Vanhoof, and other colleagues for their contributions in editing this book and the team at Law Business Research for their patience and efforts in compiling this third edition.

 Christopher S Schell, Yan Zhang and Derek Walters